roman-milk/roman-milk.github.io/dark-submission-a-bisexual-journey.md

  She moved away as I quickly shuffled myself to stand on the toilet.
 Ashley followed sitting down on the toilet even as my cock lingered above her, a drop of my cum landing in her hair.

  "Mom, I am supposed to meet up with Jasmine, Carol and Tasia at the mall," a young girl's voice said.
-Report_Story #5